 The participants are free to choose any housing that meets the requirements of the program.
 Rental units must meet standards of health and safety as determined by the Public Housing Authority.

 There is an income limit both for Public Housing and Section 8.
-Click here to see the current income limits.
+Please call office for Current Income Limits.

 Please contact the office for more information in reference to your personal income information.